cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 Opportunities for improvement identified include:

 - Implement FGA for server API
-- Relook at user-defined API tokens as an authentication mechanism for API
+- Re-look at user-defined API tokens as an authentication mechanism for API
 - Make all installation scripts "secure by default"
 - Validate best practices such as using strong API token and avoiding PII